 Look for seed saving ideas, storing and using your harvest.

 Join Seeds of Diversity at Evergreen

-Saturday November 4, 2017 1:30 to 3:30
+Saturday October 21, 2017 1:30 to 3:30

 Evergreen Brick Works, 550 Bayview Av

+Then join the board for our afternoon AGM.
 Each year the board meets in a different part of Canada.
-This is your opportunity to come out and meet the national board and staff of Seeds of Diversity, in the Capital Room of the Evergreen building.
+This is your opportunity to come out and meet the national board and staff of Seeds of Diversity, in the Blake Room of the Evergreen building.